wp-plugins/job-manager/readme.txt

 Print Icon courtesy of [VisualPharm](http://www.visualpharm.com/), under a [CC BY-ND](http://creativecommons.org/licenses/by-nd/3.0/) license.

 == Changelog ==

+= 0.6-beta6 =
+* CHANGED: Added [job_icon] to all the default templates
+* FIXED: Bug when uploading a new Icon
+* FIXED: Removed use of mime_content_type
+* FIXED: Widgets not filtering out future jobs
+* FIXED: New jobs could be marked as future under some circumstances

 = 0.6-beta5 =
 * FIXED: PHP Error on fresh install